-- 103.1 General.
-The building permit review team is hereby created and the executive official in charge thereof shall be known as the code official. - 103.2 Appointment.
-The code official shall be appointed by the chief appointing authority of the jurisdiction; and the code official shall not be removed from office except for cause and after full opportunity to be heard on specific and relevant charges by and before the appointing authority. - 103.3 Deputies.
-In accordance with the prescribed procedures of this jurisdiction and with the concurrence of the appointing authority, the code official shall have the authority to appoint a deputy code official, other related technical officers, inspectors and other employees.
+103.1 General.
+The building permit review team is hereby created and the executive official in charge thereof shall be known as the code official.

+103.2 Appointment.
+The code official shall be appointed by the Director of the Community Planning and Development Services, to serve at the pleasure of said Director.

+103.3 Deputies.
+In accordance with the prescribed procedures of the City of Rapid City and with the concurrence of the Director of the Community Planning and Development Services, the code official shall have the authority to appoint a deputy code official, other related technical officers, inspectors and other employees.

 103.4 Liability.
-The code official, officer or employee charged with the enforcement of this code, while acting for the jurisdiction, shall not thereby be rendered liable personally, and is hereby relieved from all personal liability for any damage accruing to persons or property as a result of an act required or permitted in the discharge of official duties.
+The code official, officer or employee charged with the enforcement of this code, while acting for the City of Rapid City, shall not thereby be rendered liable personally, and is hereby relieved from all personal liability for any damage accruing to persons or property as a result of an act required or permitted in the discharge of official duties.